 By now you know staying hydrated by drinking water is key to staying healthy.
 And with so many companies bottling it up, at some point you may have wondered “is alkaline water better for you than regular water?” or “is natural water healthier than tap water?”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Maybe you saw an ad or came across some clever marketing messaging claiming alkaline water can increase your energy, hydrate you better than regular water, prevent digestive issues and disease — or even slow down aging.

-“Science does not support these claims,” registered dietitian Beth Czerwony MS, RD, CSOWM, LD, says.
+“Science does not support these claims,” says registered dietitian Beth Czerwony RD.

 “This is a case where a company wants to sell a product, takes regular water and walks it through the process of ionization, maybe slaps a ‘natural’ label on it, charges a high price and ultimately takes advantage of the fact people want to believe it’s worth more than what it is,” she says.

 How do we know this is hype?

 Bottled alkaline water claims aren’t proven — or even good for you

 According to Czerwony there are a few important facts about alkaline water you should know: